 Additionally, the Whistle Go may connect to your home’s Wi-Fi.
 You may define a safety zone for your dog within the Wi-Fi range.
 If your dog is within the Wi-Fi range, the gadget will automatically switch from 3G to wifi to save battery life.
 If your pet ventures beyond the assigned range, you will be notified by the gadget through your smartphone.
 Whistle Go will switch back to the 3G network and follow your dog’s whereabouts due to this auto-switching functionality.

 Apart from LIVE tracking, the Whistle Go also shows your dog’s activity monitoring report, which details the distance traveled and if your dog is currently walking, sleeping, licking, or scratching itself.
 As with the GO Explore model, the GO version includes a Health Tracker that displays your dog’s health status.
 Other features include an escape alert and 10-day intensive battery life.

 3).
 Eureka Technology MARCOPOLO Advanced Pet Locating System

-The MARCOPOLO Pet Tracking System is the most technologically advanced pet activity and location monitoring device available in 2021 – providing real-time live tracking of your dog through its satellite-linked wireless radar system.
+The MARCOPOLO Pet Tracking System is the most technologically advanced pet activity and location monitoring device available – providing real-time live tracking of your dog through its satellite-linked wireless radar system.
 The device is unique in a way that it does not require internet, cellular service, Bluetooth, or monthly subscription plans to fetch your dog’s real-time live location.